Tubelight (2017 Hindi film): Production

 Kabir Khan obtained a no objection certificate from the makers of the Kannada film Tubelight.
-The first schedule of filming started in 30 December 2012 in Ladakh.
+The first schedule of filming started on 30 December 2012 in Ladakh.
 Chinese actress Zhu Zhu was finalised for the role, and she commenced shooting from 15 October 2013.
 The first schedule lasted for a month and was completed in April 2014.

 Sequences were shot in Ladakh, Kashmir and Manali, Himachal Pradesh. film Is Previously Scheduled to release on 11 April 2015 and 3 September 2016.

-Release and reception
+Release

-Tubelight was released on 23rd June, 2017 and was distributed by NH Studioz in India and Yash Raj Films in International.
+Tubelight was released on 23 June 2017 and was distributed by NH Studioz in India and Yash Raj Films internationally.
+The film was banned by the Pakistan Central Board of Film Censors to promote the domestic film industry of the country.